 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-It is important that customers be aware of the efforts that are made continually to improve their water systems.
-To learn more about your drinking water, please attend any of the regularly scheduled meetings which are held: Whitewater City Building, 4th Monday of each month.
-For more information please contact, Kathy Wiebe at 316-799-2445.
+If you would like to observe the decision-making process that affect drinking water quality, please call KATHY WIEBE at 316-799-2445.